siripragadashashank/LoRA/README.md

 - `README.md`: Overview of the repository and LoRA technique
 - `LoRA.ipynb`: Implementation of LoRA module in PyTorch
-- `SVD_and_Rank.ipynb`: Notebook to understand rank of matrix and SVD.
+- `SVD_and_Rank.ipynb`: Notebook to understand the rank of matrix and SVD.
 - `requirements.txt`: List of required Python packages

 ## Usage